agarciaschanz/CaseStudy-/README.md

 #### Funding: [Betterment has received a total of $275 million](https://www.crunchbase.com/organization/betterment/company_financials) in funding through Series A, B, C, D, & E from 2010 to 2017

 ## _**Business Activities**_
 #### Betterment is involved in financial services, asset management, and portfolio management.
 The main problem or solution Betterment focuses on is [Robo-Advising](https://www.betterment.com/category/robo-advisor/) to better assist clients with investment opportunites and choices that fit their need of investing style.
-By implementing algorithims to trade, Betterment removes a good portion of human error on the investment side
+By implementing algorithims to trade, Betterment removes a good portion of human error on the investment side.
 ### Clientele:
 - [x] Typical clients include traditional retail investors looking to set up 401K and brokerage accounts
 - [x] To date there are over 600,000 customers served by Betterment